AmyLloyd/keep-your-words/README.md

 - [License](#license)

 ## Installation
+To install the app and get it running, go into the root and run npm install followed by npm start

+---

+To run Keep your words with slow internet connection, cd client folder from the root and install (npm i) to directly install the client packages.

+cd to the server folder
+install the packages here.

+cd to the client folder and run the build (npm run build)

+cd to the server folder and start the server using npm start

 When you open Keep your words, you will find an install button located in the navigation bar.
 Click install to load locally, or simply start typing!